 The first park to receive “dark park” designation (by the International Dark Sky Association) was the Natural Bridges National Monument, in southeastern Utah.
 Natural Bridges is known for its colorful sandstone formations, including Sipapu, the second-largest natural bridge in the world, so visitors get both gorgeous ground and sky views.
 This park has a Bortle class of 1-2, making it the darkest park in the United States, with brilliant views of the Milky Way.

 5. Death Valley National Park

 Death Valley National Park in Nevada is the third darkest park in the United States.
 Less than five hours from Los Angeles (Bortle class 9) star watchers have unlimited views of the night sky, boasting a Bortle class of 2-3.
 The park offers sky programs and stargazing parties during the winter and spring, while the weather is still cool.
 (Bonus: If you visit Death Valley in the early spring, you may also have a chance to see the rainbow of spring wildflowers that blanket the park.)

 6. Goldendale Observatory

-Goldendale Observatory Park in Washington State features one of the largest public telescopes in the country, a 24.5 inch custom-built Cassegrain-pattern reflector.
-It is the only park in northwestern United States to receive a Dark Sky designation.
-A silver rated dark park, viewers enjoy clear skies of 3-5 on the Bortle scale.
+Goldendale Observatory Park in Washington State features one of the largest public telescopes in the country, a 24.5-inch custom-built Cassegrain-pattern reflector.
+It is the only park in the northwestern United States to receive a Dark Sky designation.
+A silver-rated dark park, viewers enjoy clear skies of 3-5 on the Bortle scale.
 The park offers both day and evening telescope viewing programs.